adnanzameer/optimizely-advanced-form-submissions/AdvancedFormSubmissions/readme.txt

 USAGE
 ============
-To access the add-on, go to Settings (Admin) -> Master Language Switcher
+To access the add-on, go to Add-ons -> Form Submissions

+OR

+go to Forms -> Manage Forms -> [Select a Form] -> Options menu. -> Advanced Form Submissions